What is Git

 git push -u origin master

 Now, it will ask for your GitHub username.
 Then, the password.
 Then, press Enter to upload our project to GitHub.
 When it’s all done, a “success” message will appear.

 And if you go to GitHub and check the repository, you will see our project.

 There was only one file in our project, index.html, we can see only that file.

 It is very important to know how to use Git to work on a large project on your own or with a team.
 Only the basic usage of Git is shown above.
-We have seen how to create a Git repo, commit to Git, how to push a project in GitHub, etc.
+We have seen how to create a Git repo, commit to Git, how we can push a project in GitHub, etc.

 Suppose, we have accidentally deleted the project on our local PC, which may be on the desktop.
-Since our project is available on GitHub, we can easily download it from the GitHub.
+Since our project is available on GitHub, we can easily download it from GitHub.
 The project can be downloaded in zip format.
 We can clone it with Git if we want.
 Then a copy of our project will be made locally:

 git clone https://github.com/manzurahmed/git-push-demo.git